sverweij/dependency-cruiser/doc/cli.md

 `--baseline` implies `--no-ignore-known` and `--no-cache`.

-> Previously the recommended way to run depcruise-baseline - a separate script
+> Previously the recommended way for creating a baseline was to run
-> distributed with dependency-cruiser.
-As of 18.3.0 `--baseline` is the recommended
+> depcruise-baseline - a separate script distributed with dependency-cruiser.
-> way.
+> As of 18.3.0 `--baseline` is the recommended way.

 ### `--ignore-known`: ignore known violations